edwardkerry/CV/README.md

 # Ed Kerry

-I am currently an engineer at Notonthehighstreet, working primarily with both a monolithic Ruby on Rails application and green-field React JS microservices.
-I work primarily on the consumer-facing aspects of the website, from initial landing pages through to making a purchase.
+I am currently a software engineer at Fuse Universal, working with a monolithic Ruby on Rails application.
+In addition to providing ongoing improvements for web users, through a Marionette and Backbone frontend, I work closely with mobile developers to provide API support for iOS and Android applications.
+Previously I have worked with a mix of existing Rails applications and green-field React JS microservices.
+At Notonthehighstreet.com I worked primarily on the consumer-facing aspects of the website, from initial landing pages through to making a purchase.

-I want to be challenged by and learn from supportive, collaborative teammates in a friendly, creative and adventurous organisation.
+I enjoy being challenged by and learning from supportive, collaborative teammates in a friendly, creative and adventurous organisation.

 #### Development

 My initial training was with Ruby, using Rails as the web framework.
-More recently I have developed my skills with modern JavaScript, using ES6 with Babel as a transpiler, and Webpack to bundle code for production.
+I have also been able to develop skills with modern JavaScript, using ES6 with Babel as a transpiler, and Webpack to bundle code for production.
 Recently I have worked on two React applications, using Redux for state management.

+I am familiar with API development, currently using GrapeAPI, and have experience with Amazon's SQS/SNS messaging systems.

 #### Testing

 I start each feature by talking through requirements and success criteria with Quality Assurance and Product Owners.
 When developing I always follow BDD and TDD.
-Tools used include Cucumber, Capybara, Nightwatch, Rspec, Jasmine, Mocha and Enzyme.
+I use tools including Cucumber, Capybara, Jest, Nightwatch, Rspec, Jasmine, Mocha and Enzyme.

 #### Source control

 Conscientious in making regular, clear commits and well-document pull requests.
 I am proficient with Git and Github.
+I enjoy the process of code review, finding it an excellent way of considering problems from another viewpoint and sharing knowledge.

 #### Continuous Integration

 Fast, safe development depends on quick feedback, best achieved by running the test suite on each push.
 I have used Jenkins, Circle and Travis for CI/CD.
+I want my code to help the end user as soon as possible, and to be improved from there!

 #### Clear, clean code written the right way

-My training at Makers Academy has stood in good stead.
+My training at Makers Academy has stood me in good stead to follow best practice.
 I am more interested in developing tested, maintainable and valuable systems than writing complex, 'smart' and obscure code.

 #### Work flow

 I am a strong advocate for pair programming.
 It offers mutually beneficial mentoring to both junior and senior developers, ensures code quality and helps share domain knowledge throughout the team.

 Understanding the problem to be solved, and how to measure success, is very important to me.
 I aim to keep the end user in mind at all times, and seek to establish clear metrics in order to continuously improve their experience.
-MVPs and

 I enjoy the cadence of agile development, with regular ceremonies including standups, refinement and retros adding unity and cohesion to the team.